-Situated in the Catalonia region of Spain, Gerona has historic narrow streets to explore, authentic Catalan cuisine, the Castle Gala and an impressive walled section.
+Situated in the Catalonia region of Spain, Girona has historic narrow streets to explore, authentic Catalan cuisine, the Castle Gala, and an impressive walled section.
+And, of course, it is the gateway to the Costa Brava, with popular resorts such as Calella and Pineda on its rugged coastline.

 Hiring a car is a great way to explore this part of Spain, which lies close to the French border.
-You can arrange hire car pick-up at Gerona Airport (GRO) north of Barcelona and Gerona car hire providers will be able to work with you to find the best package for your needs.
+You can arrange hire car pick-up at Girona Airport (GRO) north of Barcelona and Girona car hire providers will be able to work with you to find the best package for your needs.

 Take a short drive and visit the Dali Theatre and Museum at Figueres and Calaques for Pubol Castle, which he bought for his wife, Gala.
 In the museum and castle you can see a collection of Dali's work, furniture and some of Gala's dresses, offering a rare glimpse into their lives.